Princeton45/evpn-vxlan-gitops/README.md

 ### iBGP with route reflectors

 The overlay runs iBGP in a single AS (65001).
-Because iBGP requires a full mesh (`n(n-1)/2` sessions), the spines act as route reflectors: leaves peer only with the spines, which reflect EVPN routes between leaves.
-A new leaf adds two sessions (one per spine) instead of one per existing leaf.
-(An eBGP-everywhere design with a unique AS per device is the common hyperscaler alternative; this lab uses OSPF + iBGP + RR for clarity.)
+Because standard iBGP requires a full mesh, the spines act as Route Reflectors: leaves peer only with the spines, which reflect EVPN routes between them.

+Consequently, adding a new leaf only requires establishing two BGP sessions (one per spine) instead of needing a separate connection to every other leaf already in the network.

+*(While an eBGP-everywhere design with a unique AS per device is the common hyperscaler alternative, this lab uses OSPF + iBGP + RR for clarity).

 ### Distributed anycast gateway